sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 This tutorial will guide you through creating and setting up a simple Python application by using cf CLI.
 You will start by building and deploying a web application that returns simple data – a **Hello World!** message.
 This simple app will consume the SAP HANA Cloud service, and then will be invoked through a web microservice (application router).
 Finally, you will set authentication and authorization checks to properly access your web application.

 ---

+### Create an SAP HANA Cloud instance

+You need to fulfill this prerequisite step first in order to create an SAP HANA Cloud service instance later.

+1. Open the SAP BTP cockpit.

+2. Navigate to your global account.
+If you're using a trial SAP BTP account, just go the main screen.

+3. From the left-side menu, choose `Boosters`.

+4. Find the **Set Up SAP HANA Cloud Administration Tools** tile and choose `Start`.

+    > Your SAP HANA Cloud database is created for you.

+5. Now go to your subaccount.
+If you're using a trial SAP BTP account, choose `trial`.

+6. From the left-side menu, choose `Services` -> `Instances and Subscriptions`.

+    > The top table shows that you're subscribed for the `SAP HANA Cloud` application with plan `tools`.

+7. Choose `Go to Application`.

+    > The `SAP HANA Cloud Central` portal is opened.

+8. Now you need to create an SAP HANA Cloud instance.
+Choose `Create Instance`.

+9. Choose `SAP HANA Cloud, SAP HANA Database` and then `Next Step`.

+10. Enter an instance name and a password for your `DBADMIN` user.
+Choose `Next Step`.

+11. For the next two screens of the wizard, keep choosing `Next Step` without making any changes.

+12. On the `SAP HANA Database Advanced Settings` wizard page:

+    * Select `Allow all IP addresses`.

+    * In the `Instance Mapping` section, choose `Add Mapping`.

+    * For `Environment Instance ID`, enter your org ID.
+You can find it on your subaccount (or `trial`) page in the cockpit.

+    * Choose `Next Step`.

+14. Skip `Data Lake` and choose `Review and Create`.

+14. If everything looks fine to you, choose `Create Instance`.

+    Your new SAP HANA Cloud instance is in status `Starting`.
+Wait until it changes to `Running`.

+> **Next Steps**  You can move on with the rest of the tutorial.
+From now on, you will only need a command-line console and IDE.

 ### Log on to SAP BTP